Entertainment and Leisure Expenses

 Staying active is increasingly popular in China, with numerous options for fitness and recreational activities.

-• Gym memberships: Monthly gym subscriptions in urban areas range from ¥200 to ¥800, while upscale gyms may charge more.
+• Gym memberships: Monthly subscriptions in urban areas range from ¥200 to ¥800, with upscale gyms like Pure Fitness charging more.

-• Yoga and fitness classes: Group classes usually cost ¥80 to ¥150 per session.
+• Yoga and fitness classes: Group classes typically cost ¥80 to ¥150 per session.
+Apps like Keep can help you find classes nearby.

 • Outdoor activities: Parks often have free entry, while activities like boating or cycling rentals cost around ¥30 to ¥100 per hour.